Emotiv/cortex-example/csharp/README.md

 **8. PMLogger**
 * This example opens a session with the first Emotiv headset.
 Then subscribe and save pm data to PMLogger.csv file until Esc key pressed.
-* The basic work-flow: Login via EMOTIV App -> requestAccess-> Authorize (license is required) -> find and connect headset -> Create Session -> Subscribe PM data.
+* The basic work-flow: Login via EMOTIV App -> requestAccess-> Authorize (an appropriate license is required) -> find and connect headset -> Create Session -> Subscribe PM data.
 * The performance metric data frequency depend on scope of license.
 For low performance metric : 1 sample/ 10 seconds ; for high performance metric 2 samples/ seconds.

 ### Notes